 Over the years I’ve worked with numerous arts organizations: the Metropolitan Opera National Council, Indiana University Jacobs School of Music, IU Opera and Ballet Theater, various Jacobs Academy programs, New Voices Opera, Bloomington Symphony Orchestra, and Bloomington Photography Club, to name a few.
 I’ve got experience in marketing and communications, opera production, book publishing, project management, and customer service.

 While I love administrative work, I’ve recently had a desire to work on projects that bring all of my various skills, creativity, and experiences into play.
-To produce photography that captures the special moments of a wedding day, to document milestones and special life events through portraiture and family photography, and to work with artists, musicians, and creative entrepreneurs to build a visual identity and create a personal brand that they can use to share their stories and their work with the world.
+To produce images that capture the special moments of a wedding day, to document milestones and special life events through portraiture and family photography, and to work with artists, musicians, and other creative entrepreneurs to create headshots and images that reflect their personal brand and allow them to share their stories and work with the world in a visual way.

 “Neither art nor life unfolds in linear fashion.
 Nor will your career or the project you choose within this course.”Mark Rabideau, Creating the Revolutionary Artist